-- rC22 Where you first accept instructions to act in a matter: - .1 you must, subject to Rule C23, confirm in writing acceptance of the instructions and the terms and/or basis on which you will be acting, including the basis of charging; - .2 where your instructions are from a professional client, the confirmation required by rC22.1 must be sent to the professional client; - .3 where your instructions are from a client, the confirmation required by rC22.1 must be sent to the client. - In the event that, following your acceptance of the instructions in accordance with Rule C22, the scope of the instructions is varied by the relevant client (including where the client instructs you on additional aspects relating to the same matter), you are not required to confirm again in writing acceptance of the instructions or the terms and/or basis upon which you will be acting.
+- rC22 Where you first accept instructions to act in a matter: - you must, subject to Rule C23, confirm in writing acceptance of the instructions and the terms .1 and/or basis on which you will be acting, including the basis of charging; - .2 where your instructions are from a professional client, the confirmation required by rC22.1 must be sent to the professional client; - .3 where your instructions are from a client, the confirmation required by rC22.1 must be sent to the client. - .4 if you are a BSB authorised body, you must ensure that the terms under which you accept instructions from clients include consent from clients to disclose and give control of files to the Bar Standards Board or its agent in circumstances where the conditions in rS113.5 are met. - rC23 In the event that, following your acceptance of the instructions in accordance with Rule C22, the scope of the instructions is varied by the relevant client (including where the client instructs you on additional aspects relating to the same matter), you are not required to confirm again in writing acceptance of the instructions or the terms and/or basis upon which you will be acting.
 In these circumstances, you will be deemed to have accepted the instructions when you begin the work, on the same terms or basis as before, unless otherwise specified. - rC24 You must comply with the requirements set out in Rules C22 and C23 before doing the work unless that is not reasonably practicable, in which case you should do so as soon as reasonably practicable.